OrsoEric/2023-06-02-Robot-Reach-Calculator/README.md

 # Inverse Sensitivity
 In any given configuration, each joint will have a given sensitivity to changes in end effector position The inverse sensitivity allows to estimate the load at each joint knowing the load at the end effector

+# Reach Map
+Draw each point that can be reached.
+To give colors to the reach:
+A point is easy to reach if the angles are close to the default angles A point is hard to reach if the angles are far from the default angles Another idea to give color to the reach is to use a bin system.
+Scan joints at a given angular resolution, and show up where they end up.
+Regions with lots of dots are easy, regions with few dots are hard

+# Sensitivity Map
+Map each point depending on the overall sensitivity across joints Singular points are going to have very high sensitivity and be hard to reach

 # Example: Inverse Pendulum
 I have just one joint, that is in the World (0,0).
 There is an hidden zero length link between World and J1